$QQ\bar Q\bar Q$ Quark System and Gauge/String Duality: The potentials of the system

 \subsection{Type-B ordering}

-As we saw in Sec.IV, the tetraquark configuration does not exist for this ordering of the quark sources.
-This, together with an additional symmetry, constitutes a special feature that significantly simplifies the following analysis.
+As we saw in Sec.IV, the tetraquark configuration does not exist for this ordering of the quark sources.\footnote{Note that this does not exclude the existence of tetraquark states, since the pinched tetraquark configuration still exists for type-B ordering.} This, together with an additional symmetry, constitutes a special feature that significantly simplifies the following analysis.
 On the other hand, the analog of configuration (b), namely configuration (b'), now becomes relevant for the potential $V_1$.

 A numerical analysis shows that in this range, the ground state potential is described by a single configuration, (a), whereas the first excited potential involves two configurations, (b') and (d).
 In the latter case, the tetraquark (pinched) configuration dominates at small $\ell$, while configuration (a) dominates at large $\ell$.
 The transition between them occurs due to string junction annihilation.
 So, we have $V_0=E_a$ and $V_1=\min\{E_{b'},E_d\}$, and we expect the ground state to be a hadronic molecule.